Diego Arias (Colombian footballer)

-Diego Alejandro Arias Hincapié (born June 16, 1985) is a Colombian former footballer who played as a defensive midfielder.
-He is the current manager of Atlético Nacional.
+Diego Alejandro Arias Hincapié (born 15 June 1985) is a Colombian football manager and former footballer who played as a defensive midfielder.
+He is the manager of Colombian club Fortaleza.

 Club career

-In January 2011, Arias left Colombia and signed a 1.5-year contract with PAOK, after captaining Once Caldas to the Colombian championship.
+Arias began his footballing career with his hometown club Deportivo Pereira in 2004, moving to rivals Once Caldas five years later.
+In January 2011, Arias left Colombia and signed a 1.5-year contract with Greek side PAOK, after captaining Once Caldas to the Colombian championship.